Kubernetes PetSets

 All lessons learned from Borg to Kubernetes are now passed to the open-source community.
 Kubernetes went 1.0 in July 2015 and is now at version 1.3.0.
 The Kubernetes deployment supports GCE, AWS, Azure, vSphere, and bare metal, and there are a variety of Kubernetes networking configuration parameters.
 Kubernetes forms the base for OpenShift networking

-• Kubernetes information check.
+Kubernetes information check.

-For additional information before you with Kubernetes networking 101, the post on Kubernetes chaos engineering discusses the need to stress and break a system, which is the only way to understand and optimize fully.
+For additional information, before you go with Kubernetes networking 101, the post on Kubernetes chaos engineering discusses the need to stress and break a system, which is the only way to understand and optimize fully.
 Chaos Engineering starts with a baseline and introduces several controlled experiments.
 Then we have Kubernetes security best practice discuss the Kubernetes attack vectors and how to protect against them.

 Before you proceed, you may find the following posts helpful: